 The most obvious benefit of expungement concerns employment.
 An expungement of your conviction will allow you to truthfully represent to friends, acquaintances and private sector employers that you have no conviction.

-Private employers may not even require an answer to the question of whether you were ever convicted and obtained 1203.4 relief.
-(See, California Labor Code § 432.7a): “No employer, whether a public agency or private individual or corporation, shall ask an applicant for employment to disclose, through any written form or verbally, information concerning an arrest or detention that did not result in conviction….”)
+Private employers may not even require an answer to the question of whether you were ever convicted and obtained Section 1203.4 relief.
+Under California Labor Code Section 432.7a, “No employer, whether a public agency or private individual or corporation, shall ask an applicant for employment to disclose, through any written form or verbally, information concerning an arrest or detention that did not result in conviction…”)

 Certificate of Rehabilitation and Governor’s Pardon

-A certificate of rehabilitation is the first step toward a pardon by the Governor which will result in the restoring of all civil and political rights of citizenship including but not limited to the right to vote and the right to bear arms.
+A certificate of rehabilitation is the first step toward a pardon by the governor which will result in the restoration of all civil and political rights of citizenship including but not limited to the right to vote and the right to bear arms.